Cryptosporidiosis in Angora GoatsMonday, 31st January 2022

-Kids in the first two weeks of life are most affected but up to 3 months can show clinical signs.
+Kids in the first two weeks of life are most affected, but up to 3 months can show clinical signs.
 Older kids are often asymptomatic.

-- Except when occurring in very young kids the infection is not detected or causes mild diarrhoea.
+- Except when occurring in very young kids, the infection is not detected or causes mild diarrhoea.

-- The rectal temperature usually 40 °C
+- The rectal temperature is usually 40 °C